cjanke/ph-dicom-microservice/README.md

 # README

+~~I ran into issues with the library for converting the file into a PNG for browser-based viewing and ran out of time to debug, but it accepts the requests.~~

+Update: works now!

 Simple microservice that is able to:
 - accept and store an uploaded DICOM file
 - extract and return any DICOM header attribute based on a DICOM Tag as a query parameter

-I ran into issues with the library for converting the file into a PNG for browser-based viewing and ran out of time to debug, but it accepts the requests.
+- convert the file into a PNG for browser-based viewing

 Minor notes for reviewers:
 - I tried to chunk the commits decently / indicate what was most relevant.
 - Most of the relevant files are in `app/models`.

 # Usage

+## Set up

 **Pre-requisite**: Need to be able to run Ruby / Rails programs.